bsnes-emu/bsnes/README.md

 The Tools menu
 contains features for manipulating the emulated console.

-  - **Save Quickstate**
+  - **Save Quick State**
-    stores the current state of the emulated console into one of the quickstate slots.
+    stores the current state of the emulated console into one of the quick state slots.
     See [Save States](#save-states) for more information.
-  - **Load Quickstate**
+  - **Load Quick State**
     restores the emulated console to
-    a state previously saved to one of the quickstate slots.
+    a state previously saved to one of the quick state slots.
     See [Save States](#save-states) for more information.
   - **Cheat Editor**
     opens [the Cheat Editor window](#the-cheat-editor)